MBB-team/VBA-toolbox/_wiki/param-transform.md

  Alternatively, one can [sample](https://en.wikipedia.org/wiki/Monte_Carlo_method) (see `VBA_sample.m`) from the Gaussian posterior density over un-transformed parameters, pass the samples through the transform, and then report [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) over the set of transformed samples (such as mean and variance) and/or full sampling histograms.
 Such sampling approach can be used, for example, in the aim of recovering [credible intervals](https://en.wikipedia.org/wiki/Credible_interval) over constrained (mapped) parameters.

-The following lines of code reproduce MOnte-Carlo's method for the same exmaple as the section above:
+The following lines of code reproduce Monte-Carlo's method for the same example as the section above:

 ```matlab
 g_map = @myMapping;